Event Planning Checklist

 - 1 week for delivery

-All issues related to tickets and seating must be discussed with the Events, Conferences, and Summer Programs staff (5054).
+All issues related to tickets and seating must be discussed with the Events and Conference Services staff (x5054).

 - Availability date